How to Choose the Best Pressure Relief Mattress

 • Reduced motion transfer

-• Not the least expensive kind of pressure relieving mattress
+• Can be the more expensive kind of pressure-relieving mattress

 • Can be heavy to move